mogendi/sil_test/README.md

 Errors and endpoint performance profiles are logges on sentry.

 ### CI/CD
-CI is run on new pull requests, CD is run after a merge.
-Coverage is checked on every PR.
+Coverage is checked on every PR and is required to be >80% for merges.
 Deploys are done directly to a digiatl ocean droplet after merge.